langautier/scanned-photos/README.md

-# scanned-photos
+# Issues with my collection of 30 years scanned photo
 I have more than 3 000 photos scanned from negatives with two issues
-- a lot of them have been scanned with an inapropriate setting and

-So, I d
+- A number of images were scanned with too high resolution which resulted in files being too large
+- The images were classified in the scanning order very far from chronological classification

+# Using Word to sort this out
+The need is to display images with text next to them and to be able to easily move when sorting.
+With the constraint that it is simple and quick to do given my current skills and the single use.
+So, Word and VBA will be the convenitent solution.

+# Main functionalities
 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/mainscreen.png)

 ![Test Image 4](https://github.com/langautier/scanned-photos/blob/master/setGPS.png)

 ## Convert
-Convert is done using [ImageMagick](https://imagemagick.org/index.php)
+Convert is done using [ImageMagick](https://imagemagick.org/index.php) targeting a photo properly printed on an A4 page which also means perfectly displayed on laptop or tablet.
 ```VBScript
 xy = Me.imageSize
 If Int(xy(0)) > Int(xy(1)) Then                         ' provide our target on the largest dimension